 You create and produce your project on your own terms, in your own time each day (or as close to it as possible!)
 Some people want to try something new, like learning an instrument, begin knitting, or by taking up a new physical activity such as yoga.
 Fun A Day is a good motivator and the perfect excuse to achieve some goals or have a bit of fun.
 If you miss days – no worries, it’s your project and there are no strict rules, don’t be discouraged in continuing on.

 Following January we hold a showcase to the public of projects made.
 It’s not compulsory to take part in the exhibition, but many participants find it to be the perfect end to their project.
 It’s a fun and satisfying way to step back, and see all that has been achieved within such a short time.
 It’s a brilliant opportunity for artists, non artists, and people of all ages and backgrounds.
 Fun A Day brings people together, and inspires creative making for the rest of the year, as well as inspiring others who come to view the exhibitions.
-In 2020 we moved our exhibition online, and have plans to do so again for 2021.
-On the bright side this enables the showcase to be accessible to people far and wide, with a weekend filled of activities where anyone can drop in through their phone/tablet/laptop.
+In 2020 and 2021 we moved our exhibition online involving participants in creative ways to make a fun weekend out of it.
+We also found that our online exhibition enables the showcase to be accessible to people far and wide, with a weekend filled of activities where anyone can drop in through their phone/tablet/laptop.

 (Image: Laura Galloway)